anish-ONDC/bpp-sandbox/np-modularity/REPORT.md

 - v1 (v2.0.0): `"performance": [{ "id": "performance-...", "status": { "code": "CONFIRMED" }, ... }]`
 - v2 (v3.0.0): `"progress": [{ "id": "performance-...", "status": { "code": "CONFIRMED" }, ... }]`

-## One real problem found and fixed along the way

-The real spec requires a Contract's `id` to be an actual UUID.
-The first version of the Mapper used a readable label instead and failed validation immediately.
-Fixed by treating the UUID as something the seller's own order record already has — the way a real order system would — rather than something the Mapper invents.

-## Where to see the full detail

-`logs/callbacks.log`, produced by running `node test-all-actions.js` (with `node mock-bap-webhook.js` running in a separate terminal first) — every output that was built, whether it passed, and whether it was delivered, written out in full.